Japanese Auctions

 Standard database

-Cars sold at CAA benefit from proximity to Nagoya Port — one of Japan's major vehicle export ports.
-Inland transport costs for CAA vehicles are among the lowest in Japan, making them cost-effective for export buyers.
+CAA vehicles benefit from proximity to Nagoya Port — one of Japan's largest vehicle export ports.
+Inland transport costs from CAA are among the lowest in Japan.

 Nissan Network

-BCN is the Nissan-affiliated auction network, operating through Nissan dealerships across Japan.
-Like TAU (Toyota) and HAA (Honda), BCN primarily sells Nissan and Infiniti vehicles that have come off Nissan dealership trade-ins and leases.
-Common models include Note, Serena, X-Trail, Skyline, March and Elgrand.
+BCN is the Nissan-affiliated auction network, operating through Nissan dealerships across Japan — the Nissan equivalent of Toyota's TAU and Honda's HAA.
+BCN primarily sells Nissan and Infiniti vehicles from dealer trade-ins and lease returns.

 Primary Stock